BIS180L-resources/How-to-set-up-BIS180L/README.md

 ### Slack

 I set up two Slack channels each your for the course under the UCD Slack umbrella.
 One for announcements and one for student questions.

+## ~ Several days to one week before classes start

+Create instances for each student.

+JM needs to add info here.

 ## For each assignment